 What can a teacher expect from pupils with ADHD academic ability?

 ADHD is not linked to IQ and many exceptionally bright individuals have ADHD and similarly students with lower intelligence can also have ADHD.
-However, reduced working memory and executive function can be a problem with many pupils with ADHD irrespective of intellect, The diagram below explains executive function and this short video explains what is meant by working memory.
+However, reduced working memory and executive function can be a problem with many pupils with ADHD irrespective of intellect, The diagram below explains executive function:

 How can teachers help children with ADHD in the classroom?